 Passing Props to Route Components

-in your component creates a tight coupling with the route which limits the flexibility of the component as it can only be used on certain URLs.
-While this is not necessarily a bad thing, we can decouple this behavior with a props
+Using $route in your component creates a tight coupling with the route which limits the flexibility of the component as it can only be used on certain URLs.
+While this is not necessarily a bad thing, we can decouple this behavior with a props option:

 We can replace